 Here’s the most important thing for you to know about 1080p TVs: they’re just about obsolete.
 Also called HD or high-definition, 1080p (and 1080i) was the latest and greatest tech 10 years ago.
 Today, though your cable company still only broadcasts in high definition (and not in 4K), you don’t want to buy a 1080p TV — unless you’re working with a very small budget.
 4K is here, and unless you’re on a shoestring budget, it’s worth buying a TV set capable of displaying it.

 Also known as ultra high-definition, 4K is the next big thing in broadcast and streaming content — which is why now is the time to buy a 4K set.
-A resolution with four times the pixel density of high definition video, 4K offers a brighter picture and more detail than HD.
+A resolution with two times the pixel density of high definition video, 4K offers a brighter picture and more detail than HD.

 But what is 4K, exactly?
 Imagine that your TV screen is made of stacked rows of lights.
 High definition televisions have 1,080 rows of those lights, while 4K screens have 2,160 rows, all packed into a screen that’s the same size.
 More rows in the same space means a better ability to render finer detail.